All you need to know…

 How many cars can I bring and can we park next to the tent / huts?

 Please keep the number of cars you bring to a minimum, although there is car parking space.
-You cannot park next to the tents or huts, but the safe and secure car parking facility is close by.
+You cannot park next to the tents or huts, but the parking area is close.

 What time can I arrive?

 Guests can arrive at any time after 3pm but please note we often have night-time tours or talks in the evenings so we would recommend arrival by 7pm.
 However, if a late arrival time cannot be avoided, please just let us know so that someone can be there to greet you upon arrival.